Backendless/ui-builder-library/components/bl-stripe-payment/README.md

 Then add the component to the page and specify the Publishable key in UI-Builder Settings.

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/2uKoYeifRMf2qrnrzp6l).

 ## Properties

 | Property              | Type       | Default value | Logic        | Data Binding | UI Setting | Description                                                            |